dapr/docs/concepts/actor/actors_features.md

 Reminders are a mechanism to trigger persistent callbacks on an actor at specified times.
 Their functionality is similar to timers.
 But unlike timers, reminders are triggered under all circumstances until the actor explicitly unregisters them or the actor is explicitly deleted.
 Specifically, reminders are triggered across actor deactivations and failovers because the Dapr Actors runtime persists information about the actor's reminders using Dapr actor state provider.

-You can create a persistent reminder for an actor by calling the Http/gRPC request to Darp.
+You can create a persistent reminder for an actor by calling the Http/gRPC request to Dapr.

 ```
 POST,PUT http://localhost:3500/v1.0/actors/<actorType>/<actorId>/reminders/<name>